 …is a very controversial and interesting topic.
 It is a concept based on applied social studies and social psychology.
 In Germany, it is being used mainly to differentiate between and acknowledge characteristics of induvial persons and groups of people.

 Diversity of persons is commonly considered based on culture, age, gender, sexual orientation, disability, religion or philosophy of life.
-But there are more differentiating social and cultural factors such as way of working, perceptual patterns etc., that enhance diversity in the sense and context of work life.
+But there are more differentiating social and cultural factors such as way of working or perceptual patterns, that enhance diversity in the sense and context of work life.

 From my perspective, a diverse team within an organizational context consists of individual team members with different views, inputs and solutions towards a concrete business challenge.
 This is much more important than differences in age, gender, culture or something like that.
 Different views, inputs and solutions significantly complete or even increase my options on measures and actions.
 That is the diversity I am looking for!